 Receiving Compensation for Crash-Related Injuries

-State law allows drivers who've been in injured in accidents caused by another person's excessive speed to receive compensation for medical expenses, lost wages, and pain and suffering.
+State law allows drivers who've been in injured in car accidents caused by another person's excessive speed to receive compensation for medical expenses, lost wages, and pain and suffering.
 You can receive compensation even if you were partially at fault for the accident, although your settlement will be reduced by your assigned percentage of fault.
 Keep in mind that failing to wear your seat belt doesn't make you an at-fault driver under Louisiana law.